These are the best Cyber Monday deals we've found

 Note: Originally published last year.
 Updated to reflect new advice or promotions.

-Discuss: Sweet Cyber Monday 2019 deals: DJI Mavic Mini, Disney Plus and the lowest Echo Show 5 price ever
+Discuss: Best Cyber Monday 2019 deals right now: Nintendo Switch, DJI Mavic Mini, Fitbit Versa 2 and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.